validator/validator.github.io/README.md

    [3]: http://validator.w3.org
    [4]: https://github.com/validator/

-The easiest way to do things with the Nu Markup Checker on your own is to [get the latest vnu.jar release][5].
+To use the Nu Markup Checker on your own, [get the latest release][5] and see the **Usage** instructions below.

    [5]: https://github.com/validator/validator.github.io/releases/latest

-In the **Usage** section below are instructions on how to use `vnu.jar` to check the markup of documents.

-**Note:** In the instructions, replace _"~/vnu.jar"_ with the actual path to the `vnu.jar` file on your system.

-Alternatively, consider automating HTML markup checking with frontend such as:
+Alternatively, consider automating your HTML checking with a frontend such as:

   * [Grunt plugin for HTML validation][6]